goinvo/InvoPlaybook/src/pages/running-a-project.md

 - During a regular meeting, reserve 15 minutes to discuss this list with the client.
 Get their feedback on the priority.
 - After discussing in person, send out an email summarizing that information.
 Below is an example.

->>Hi all,
+> Hi all,
+>

->>As we discussed today during our meeting, this project will be finishing on Friday, December 18.
+> As we discussed today during our meeting, this project will be finishing on Friday, December 18.
 We will have our final meeting on December 16.
 Based on the feedback from today's meeting, here is how we will focus during this last 4 weeks.
+>

->>-Task 1 discussed at meeting
+> - Task 1 discussed at meeting
+>

->>-Task 2 discussed at meeting
+> - Task 2 discussed at meeting
+>

->>-Task 3 discussed at meeting.
+> - Task 3 discussed at meeting.
+>

->>Please let us know if you have any questions.
+> Please let us know if you have any questions.

->>Thanks,

->>Ben
+>
+> Thanks,
+>
+> Ben

 **One Week Before the Project is Complete**